 The first time I landed in Seoul, South Korea, I felt like I had come home.
-Never mind the fact that I'm 100% Chinese and definitely not Korean.
+Never mind the fact that I'm 100 percent Chinese and definitely not Korean.
 Never mind the fact that I didn't speak the language or know anything about how to get around.
 Something about the city just resonated inside of me and left me feeling the most inspired I had felt in a long time.

 I love the entire ethos behind the Korean makeup philosophy of looking as youthful as possible (versus sexy or mature), and I'm blown away by the textures of Korean makeup.
 They're mind-blowingly bouncy, squishy, mousse-y, silky-smooth, and light as air.
 They're light-years ahead of where we are in the U.S., and it's only a matter of time before Korean makeup makes as big of a splash here as Korean skincare has.

 Which brings me to the fact that I've basically solely worn Korean makeup since I left my second trip to Seoul a few weeks ago.
 And more specifically, cushion makeup.
 What is cushion makeup?
 Well, you may have heard of cushion compacts.
-Nowadays, everyone from drugstore brands to the most luxe prestige brands have their own version of a cushion compact, but they originated from Korea, and in my opinion, Korean brands still do it best.
+Nowadays, everyone from drugstore brands to the most luxe prestige brands has their own version of a cushion compact, but they originated from Korea, and in my opinion, Korean brands still do it best.

 Korean makeup artist Cat Koh said cushion compacts changed the way Korean women do their foundation; they've whittled away the time it takes to achieve dewy skin.
 What exactly are cushion compacts?
 They're a type of foundation (usually with built-in SPF) that comes in a compact with an antibacterial puff you press into a netted cushion.
 Then you pat the puff all over your face.
 The effect is a natural finish that never looks cakey, no matter how many layers you apply.

 Cushion makeup basically takes the philosophy of a cushion compact and applies it to all different makeup forms, from brow gels to blushes.
 I've been using a slew of makeup products in cushion form since I left Korea, and I've honestly never felt more akin to a Korean university student (an actual compliment someone paid me during my time there).
-Also, my beauty routine feels exponentially more hygienic since I'm not longer touching my face with my fingers.
+Also, my beauty routine feels exponentially more hygienic since I'm no longer touching my face with my fingers.

 Koh used this cushion blush on a model during a master class, and I knew immediately I had to buy it.
 You dab the cushion applicator into the compact and then pat it onto your cheeks.
 It gives the most natural flush of color without even trying or needing to be super precise with your technique—basically, it's like blush for dummies.
-I like to apply it directly on the apples of my cheeks instead of the outside, a trick I learned Koh.
-Supposedly Korean women apply it this way to look more youthful, which I'm all for.

 Koh used this cushion eye shadow from Missha on the model during her presentation and somehow crafted a perfect subtle smoky eye with just a few swipes.
 I love that this product is double-ended with a darker shade for adding shadow and a lighter one for highlighting.
 Plus, the cushion tip makes it easy to apply: Just dip and glide along your eye, patting it in to blend if necessary.
 It's great for an everyday makeup look, and it makes adding subtle definition along your eyes so easy.